alma/alma-woocommerce-gateway/readme.txt

 Once everything is properly set up, go ahead and switch to \"Live\" mode!

 == Screenshots ==
-1. Alma\\\'s payment method settings
+1. Alma\'s payment method settings
 2. Cart eligibility for monthly payments
 3. Payment method at checkout
-4. Alma's payment page that users are sent to upon order confirmation
+4. Alma\'s payment page that users are sent to upon order confirmation